GoogleCloudPlatform/python-docs-samples/notebooks/rendered/executed/storage-commands.md

 NOTE: In the examples below, the variables are referenced in the command using `$` and `{}`.
 You may replace the interpolated variables with literal values if they are constant instead of creating and using variables.

+Next, create the new bucket with the `gsutil mb` command:

 ```python
 !gsutil mb gs://{bucket_name}/